Data driven tests

 & -TestCases

-with hashtable#
+with hashtable

-Using The most common usage of data driven tests is providing multiple examples to a single It
+The most common usage of data driven tests is providing multiple examples to a single It

 .
 This way we reuse the body of the test.
 And decorate the test with examples of its usage.
 This is superior to copy-pasting tests for each example, because the amount of code to maintain is reduced, the amount of typos is reduced, and it is very easy to add more examples.